The WEB CONFERENCE

 2. RGB-D-based ISLR: Participants will have access to both RGB and depth data, allowing them to leverage multi-modal information to improve recognition performance across views.

-We will use Top-1 & Top-5 Accuracy to evaluate participants’ ISLR models.
+We will use Top-1 Accuracy to evaluate participants’ ISLR models.

 Dataset Download